When is the best time to get travel insurance?

 Legal cover: assists with legal fees related to incidents that may occur during your trip.

-🚩 Every policy is different.
+However, every policy is different.
 Check your policy documents to see what is and is not covered by your specific holiday insurance.

 What is not covered by travel insurance?

-Changing your mind about travelling.
+Changing your mind about travelling

-Reckless behaviour leading to accidents or losses.
+Reckless or illegal behaviour that leads to accidents or losses

-Undeclared pre-existing conditions.
+Undeclared pre-existing conditions

-Travelling to a destination against government FCDO advice.
+Travelling to a destination against government FCDO advice

-High-risk activities without additional cover.
+High-risk activities without additional cover

-High-value items exceeding the claim limit.
+High-value items exceeding the claim limit

-💡 Top tip: You can upgrade your insurance to include add-ons like winter sports, gadget cover and travel disruption cover.
+💡 Top tip: You can often upgrade your travel insurance to include add-ons like winter sports, gadget cover and travel disruption cover.

 How long does travel insurance cover last?